philipwalton/blog/articles/untangling-deeply-nested-promise-chains.md

 A promise is a JavaScript object that will eventually resolve to a value, but with multiple levels of nesting and promises chained to other promises, it's not always easy to tell what that resolved value will eventually be.

-In the `respondWith()` method, we know that the promise is supposed to resolve to a `Response` object, but in the original code it's not immediately clear (at least to me) where that resolution happens (and keep in mind this is a "basic" example).
+In the `respondWith()` method, we know that the promise is supposed to resolve to a `Response` object, but in the original code it wasn't immediately clear (at least to me) where that resolution happens (and keep in mind this is a "basic" example).

 Even in our refactored, `getNetworkOrCacheResponse` function, it might not be completely obvious where the resolution is: